moviedo/professional_docs/README.md

 ## <a id="usage"></a> How to Generate PDFs

 Make changes to **resume.html**, partial files, and dependent JSON data files located in `./data` & `./partials`.
-Then, run `npm build` command to generate PDFs based on above file.
+Then, run `npm run build` command to generate PDFs based on above file.

 You can see all generated PDFs in the `./dist` directory.